carlyemiddleton/funboot/README.md

 devtools::build_vignettes()
 ```

 The vignette takes about 30 minutes to build on a laptop computer with 8 cores and a 2.3 GHz processor.
-We also included vignette.html in the main directory of this repository, which is already built.

 ## Two Intercepts